mzazon/awesome-cloud-projects/azure/self-service-developer-infrastructure/self-service-developer-infrastructure.md

 1. Create custom environment definitions in a Git repository that include your organization's standard application architectures, then attach this repository as an additional catalog to provide team-specific templates

-2. Implement automated Dev Box customization using configuration scripts that install team-specific development tools, configure Git repositories, and set up development certificates when a new Dev Box is created
+2. Implement automated Dev Box customization using Azure Image Builder and PowerShell DSC that installs team-specific development tools, configures Git repositories, and sets up development certificates when a new Dev Box is created

-3. Integrate the deployment environments with your CI/CD pipelines to automatically provision ephemeral environments for pull request validation, enabling developers to test changes in isolated environments before merging
+3. Integrate the deployment environments with your CI/CD pipelines using GitHub Actions or Azure DevOps to automatically provision ephemeral environments for pull request validation, enabling developers to test changes in isolated environments before merging

-4. Build a cost optimization dashboard using Azure Monitor Workbooks that tracks Dev Box usage patterns, identifies idle resources, and provides recommendations for right-sizing Dev Box definitions based on actual CPU and memory utilization
+4. Build a comprehensive cost optimization dashboard using Azure Monitor Workbooks and Log Analytics that tracks Dev Box usage patterns, identifies idle resources, and provides recommendations for right-sizing Dev Box definitions based on actual CPU and memory utilization

-5. Implement a governance framework using Azure Policy that enforces security baselines for all Dev Boxes and deployment environments, including required security agents, network restrictions, and compliance scanning
+5. Implement a governance framework using Azure Policy that enforces security baselines for all Dev Boxes and deployment environments, including required security agents, network restrictions, and compliance scanning with automatic remediation

 ## Infrastructure Code